- From Short Trips to Traveling the World & Living Abroad -

 What is a Parador?
 And what makes these Paradores in Spain unique?

-I have lived in several places in Spain and I’ve been able to see a large part of this diverse country, try out its amazing Spanish food in different regions, drink its great wine and see its beautifully contrasting landscape.
+I have lived in several places in Spain and I’ve been able to see a large part of this diverse country, try out its amazing Spanish food in different regions, drink its great wine, and see its beautifully contrasting landscape.

-That made me ponder my next Spanish subject to write about.
+That made me ponder my next Spanish topic to write about.
 I could talk about authentic Spanish paella, Spanish wine, or maybe something more serious such as the sad fact that bullfighting is still happening in Spain.

-All interesting topics but also topics that have been discussed often and extensively so I decided to go for something most tourists visiting Spain and even a lot of expats living in Spain, don’t know much about: the Paradores in Spain.
+But, for this article I decided to go for something most tourists visiting Spain and even a lot of expats living in Spain, don’t know much about: the Paradores in Spain.

 What is a Parador?